muuvmuuv/gdpr-cookie-consent-banner/README.md

 By default this plugin will create a banner with a functional capability, those are for initial hide the banner and save user choices.
-If you add capabilities by yourself you need to [add this capability again](src/lib/consent.js#L17-L32), because we will not merge them with your config.
+If you add capabilities by yourself you need to [add this capability again](src/lib/consent.js#L17-L32), because they will not be merged with your config.

 For the most, the example configuration with
 [Google Analytics](src/docs/components/consent2/index.js) may be enough but if you need to